irfansyahaswaly/Customer-Segmentation-Ecommerce/README.md

 ## Description 📝
 Customer segmentation is essential in e-commerce to improve marketing strategies.
 This project applies data analysis techniques to group customers based on their purchasing patterns.

-We applied clustering techniques in **Jupyter Notebook** to identify three distinct customer segments:
+I applied clustering techniques in **Jupyter Notebook** to identify three distinct customer segments:

 - **High-value customers** 💎: Frequent, high-volume buyers.
 - **Regular customers** 🛍️: Consistent shoppers with moderate frequency.